 There are 30 species of Amazon parrot, ranging from South America to Mexico and the Caribbean.
-Some species are so abundant that tropical farmers will sadly shoot them as pests while others are on the brink of extinction.
-International trade in all parrot species has been banned to protect local populations but most parrot species are bred successfully in captivity and several types of Amazons are available from breeders and pet stores here in Canada.
-Prices generally range, depending on the species, from $800 to $1600, with a premium paid for the breeds that are considered to be better “talkers.”
+Some species are so abundant that tropical farmers will sadly shoot them as they are seen as pests while others are on the brink of extinction.
+International trade in all parrot species has been banned to protect local populations, but most parrot species are bred successfully in captivity and several types of Amazons are available from breeders and pet stores in Canada.
+Prices generally range, depending on the species, from $800 to $1600 with a premium paid for the breeds that are considered to be better “talkers.”

 Amazons are actually very similar in personality to monkeys, and both animals lead similar lives back in their rainforest canopies.
 Amazons are very energetic, playful, social creatures that crave lots of interaction with their human owners.
 The best pet birds are hand-raised and have bonded early with human companions.
 More than other parrot species, Amazons are well known for their strong or often moody characters.
 They can be, at different times, cuddly, loud, quiet, stubborn, silly, jealous, playfully aggressive or irritable.
 They will play and fight with their toys for hours on end, even rolling over on their backs to juggle a ball or play with some string.
 Sometimes, however, an Amazon will temporarily become possessive of a toy, or a person, and may become quite aggressive toward anyone who tries to interfere.
 Careless owners have had fingers or ears bitten, followed by a trip to the hospital for stitches.
 This is the trickier aspect of owning an Amazon parrot, you really have to understand your bird’s moods and behaviours.
 Amazon parrots are definitely not for all pet owners, they need much more love and attention than most people would expect.
-Owning an Amazon is very similar to owning a dog with wings.
+Owning an Amazon is very similar to owning a dog except it has wings.

 Personality and talking ability will vary from species to species and from bird to bird.
 A bird’s ability to speak and perform tricks (or be potty trained) generally reflects the attention and training given by the owners.
 A bird that doesn’t speak or dance is still a beautiful, intelligent creature that deserves all the love its human friends can give.
-Amazons parrots would ideally spend 24 hours a day with their owners, and owners should try to give as much time as possible to hanging out with “Polly”.
+Amazon parrots would ideally spend 24 hours a day with their owners, and owners should try to give as much time as possible to hanging out with “Polly”.

 My experiences with my own parrot, an Orange-Winged Amazon, have been wonderful.
-Like most Amazons, she loves being around people, and she is particularly good one on one with children.
-She was potty trained from a very early age and will only go in her cage or over a designated birdstand (with newspaper underneath.)
+Like most Amazons, she loves being around people, and she is particularly good one-on-one with children.
+She was potty trained from a very early age and will only go in her cage or over a designated bird stand (with newspaper underneath.)
 She has learned several phrases including “Hello?” (only when she can’t see us), “I’m a Good Girl” (when she wants to be taken out of her cage) and “Can I Have It” (when she wants a piece of food, usually something I’m eating.)
 Like all Amazons she loves to take showers and she will dance and chatter happily while warm water soaks her feathers.